Page Loading

 How long does this take?

 Each application will be dealt with on its own merits.
-Timescales will vary depending on your project's scale.
+The timescale involved will vary depending on your project.

 The maximum repayment term for the loan is 10 years.